-- \ Value as a percent of Members' Equity and Partners' Capital, as applicable. - (1) All portfolio companies are located in North America. - (2) Trinity uses the North American Industry Classification System (NAICS) code for classifying the industry grouping of its portfolio companies. - (3) All investments were valued at fair value using Level 3 significant unobservable inputs as determined in good faith by Trinity. - (4) All debt investments are income producing unless otherwise noted.
+- Value as a percent of Members' Equity and Partners' Capital, as applicable. - (1) All portfolio companies are located in North America. - Trinity uses the North American Industry Classification System (NAICS) code for classifying the industry grouping of its portfolio companies. - All investments were valued at fair value using Level 3 significant unobservable inputs as determined in good faith by Trinity. - All debt investments are income producing unless otherwise noted.
 Warrant investments are associated with funded debt and equipment lease financing instruments.
-All equity investments are non-income producing unless otherwise noted. - (5) Principal is net of repayments. - (6) Interest rate is the fixed rate of the senior secured debt investment and does not include any original issue discount, end-of-term (EOT) payment, or any additional fees related to the investments, such as deferred interest, commitment fees, prepayment fees or exit fees.
+All equity investments are non-income producing unless otherwise noted. - Principal is net of repayments. - Interest rate is the fixed rate of the senior secured debt investment and does not include any origianal issue discount, end-of-term (EOT) payment, or any additional fees related to the investments, such as deferred interest, commitment fees, prepayment fees or exit fees.
+EOT payment, or any admitional rees related to the investments, such as deterred interest, commitment rees, prepayment rees or exit fees.
 EOT payments are contractual and fixed interest payments due in cash at the maturity date of the loan, including upon prepayment, and are a fixed amount determined at the inception of the loan.
 At the end of the term of certain equipment leases, the lessee has the option to purchase the underlying assets at fair market value in certain cases subject to a cap, or return the equipment and pay a restocking fee.
 The fair values of the financed asets have been estimatged as a percentage of original cost for purposes of the EOT payment value.
-The EOT payment is amortized and recognized as non-cash income over the loan or lease prior to its payment. - (7) The negative cost, if applicable, is the result of the capitalized discount or unfunded commitment being greater than the principal amount outstanding on the loan.
+The EOT payment is amortized and recognized as non-cash income over the loan or lease prior to its payment. - The negative cost, if applicable, is the result of the capitalized discount or unfunded commitment being greater than the principal amount outstanding on the loan.
 The negative fair value, if applicable, is the result of the capitalized discount or unfunded commitment on the loan.